zbcevik/BulkLoadData_Python/README.md

 In each folder, there should be one zip and a metadata json file.
 The zip file includes all the files/datasets that you want to upload.
 The metadata json file should be DDI standard json file.

-Run these codes on Terminal in workpace
+Run these codes on Terminal in workspace:

 - Create a virtual environment: